mtheoba2/sq_ex4_mt/README.md

 ## Description

-This project contains a simple implementation of a stack using java as well as another java class that includes a greatest common divisor method.
+This project contains a simple implementation of a stack using java as well as another java class that includes a method that computes the greatest common divisor between two integers.
 Two test classes with unit tests are also included
-The purpose of this project is to be a simple sample project for an exercise sheet
+The purpose of this project is to be a simple sample project for an exercise sheet in the course "Softwarequalität"

 ## Installation